grisselfaura/Gris_MS4_project/README.md

 - Shopping bag restyle as per test user feedback for user friendlyness.
 Idea to use boostrap dnone to hide/show views depending on sizes, together with redistributions of code snip to different sections.
 - Admin: defensive modal installed to prevent edit/delete a service by mistake using boostrap.
 - Admin: Date(Timestamp) and select_date(book_date) added to the Admin view.
 - Services images if conditioned improved to search for image in static folder, url_link or non-available image.
-Fix feature across all apps.
+Fixed feature across all apps.
 Discovered instrinsice property When images are uploaded from url-link which lowers the resolution of the image.
 For this reason prefered chooice to upload images from Folder.
 Improved image resolution and responsiveness.
 - My profile: implemented full name value pre-fill feature to the checkout order.